GRH-BCI/BCI_Gaming_Platform/README.md

 ## How the app works

 This demo hosts game sessions that allow online control, video and audio sharing.
 Electron.js along with Daily API are used for client-side video and audio sharing.
-Python clien-server TCP socket architecture is used for control sharing.
+Python client-server TCP socket architecture is used for control sharing.

 ## Running locally